-William F. Weld, the former governor who left Boston to practice law and delve into venture capital in New York for the last 15 years, is returning to Massachusetts to become a partner in one of the city’s largest law firms, and consultant to its lobbying arm.
-Weld will become partner at Mintz Levin and also a principal at ML Strategies, the law firm’s government relations affiliate.
-He will focus on serving both international and domestic clients with legal and strategic advice.
+William F. Weld, the former Massachusetts governor who left to practice law and delve into venture capital in New York for the last 15 years, is returning to Massachusetts to become a partner in one of Boston’s largest law firms and a consultant to its lobbying arm.

 Weld will become a partner at Mintz Levin and a principal at ML Strategies, the law firm’s government relations affiliate.
 He will focus on serving both international and domestic clients, the firm said Tuesday.

 Weld will also join Stephen Tocco, the president and chief executive of ML Strategies and his former top Cabinet secretary, who also was executive director of the Massachusetts Port Authority under Weld.

 Tocco and R. Robert Popeo, the law firm’s chairman, put together the agreement for Weld’s return to Boston in negotiations that began at the Republican National Convention in late August.

 Popeo praised Weld for having moved from a successful career in public service to one in the private sector.